dasintel/coding_test/README.md

 Each "Questions" block contains a rule group.
 Each rule group can contain a number of rules or further rule groups nested under it.
 This allows us to define a number of questions but also the rules around how those questions must be answered, including comparisons with other questions.

+Once a block of questions has been completed, the user can move on to the next block.
+In the above diagram, completing "Questions A" would allow the user to move on to either "Questions B" or "Questions C".

 ## Simple example

 Given the following configuration: